-5. Monitoring
+5. Monitoring Requirements

-- (a) TerraSond must submit PSO resumes for NMFS review and approval prior to commencement of the survey.
-Resumes should include dates of training and any prior NMFS approval, as well as dates and description of last experience, and must be accompanied by information documenting successful completion of an acceptable training course. - (b) At least one PSO aboard each acoustic source vessel must have a minimum of 90 days at-sea experience working in the role, with no more than eighteen months elapsed since the conclusion of the at-sea experience.
-One PSO with such experience must be designated as the lead for the entire PSO team and serve as the primary point of contact for the vessel operator.
+- (a) The Holder must submit PSO resumes for NMFS review and approval prior to commencement of the survey.
+Resumes should include dates of training and any prior NMFS approval, as well as dates and description of last experience, and must be accompanied by information documenting successful completion of an acceptable training course. - (b) At least one PSO aboard each acoustic source vessel must have a minimum of 90 days atsea experience working in the role, with no more than eighteen months elapsed since the conclusion of the at-sea experience.
+One PSO with such experience must be designated as the lead for the entire PSO team.
+The lead must coordinate duty schedules and roles for the PSO team and serve as the primary point of contact for the vessel operator.
 (Note that the responsibility of coordinating duty schedules and roles may instead be assigned to a shore-based, third-party monitoring coordinator.)
-To the maximum extent practicable, the lead PSO must devise the duty schedule such that experienced PSOs are on duty with those PSOs with appropriate training but who have not yet gained relevant experience. - (c) PSO qualifications:
+To the maximum extent practicable, the lead PSO must devise the duty schedule such that experienced PSOs are on duty with those PSOs with appropriate training but who have not yet gained relevant experience.

+(c) PSO qualifications: